morpheuslord/GPT_Vuln-analyzer/README.md

 The Accuracy of the AI in offline and outside the codes test was great and had equal accuracy to openai or bard but while in code it was facing a few issues may be because of the prompting and all.
 I will try and fix it.
 The speed depends on your system and the GPU and CPU configs you have. currently, it is using the `TheBloke/Llama-2-7B-Chat-GGML` model and can be changed via the `portscanner` and `dnsrecon` files.

+For now the llama code and scans are handeled differently.
+After few tests I found out llama needs to be trained a little to opparate like how I intended it to work so it needs some time.
+Any suggestions on how I can do that can be added in the discussions of this repo [Discussions Link](https://github.com/morpheuslord/GPT_Vuln-analyzer/discussions).
+For now the output wont be a devided list of all the data instead will be an explaination of the vulnerability or issues discovered by the AI.

 ### Output